telekons/one-more-re-nightmare/README.md

 ## High level interface

+The high level interface implicitly caches and compiles regular expressions, specialised to its input vectors.

 `(all-matches regular-expression vector &key start end)` returns a list of all `(start end)`s of each match found.